andreasmcdermott/pi-remote/README.md

 Kick off a task on your laptop, walk away, and monitor + steer it from Safari on your iPhone.

 ```
-iPhone (Safari) ──── WebSocket ──── bridge.ts (Bun) ──── pi SDK ──── agent
+iPhone (Safari) ──── WebSocket ──── bridge.ts (Bun) ──── pi --mode rpc ──── agent
                    (Tailscale VPN)
 ```

 ## How it works

-`bridge.ts` **is** the agent runner — you launch it instead of running `pi` directly.
-It starts a pi agent session via the SDK, serves the web UI over HTTP, and bridges agent events to any connected phone clients over WebSocket.
-There is no separate pi process;
-the bridge owns the session for its entire lifetime.

-When you're at your laptop you follow progress via terminal output.
-When you're away, you open the phone UI and pick up from wherever the agent is.
+`bridge.ts` spawns `pi --mode rpc` as a child process and communicates with it over JSONL stdin/stdout using pi's RPC protocol.
+It serves the web UI over HTTP and multiplexes the pi RPC stream across all connected WebSocket clients.

+- **pi events** (no `id` field) are broadcast to every connected client.
+- **RPC responses** (with `id`) are routed back to the client that made the request.
+- **Extension UI dialogs** (`extension_ui_request`) are broadcast; the first client to respond wins and the answer is forwarded to pi.

+When you connect (or reconnect) the bridge bootstraps your client by fetching `get_state`, `get_messages`, `get_commands`, and `get_available_models` from pi so your UI is always up to date.

+Model and thinking-level preferences are persisted to `prefs.json` and restored automatically each time pi starts.

 ## Quick start